allenzhong/simple-carousel/README.md

 # Github Pages
 This project is deployed to github-page.
 Visit this [demo](https://allenzhong.github.io/simple-carousel)
+*Note*: Please toggle device toolbar to check it or visit on mobile device.

 # Create-React-App
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).